bharlow058/ChurnTeleCommsWithWeka/README.md

 ===========================

 The data format is absolutely dreadfull.
 First thing we need to do is clean it and make it into a standardised format that we can play with in other applications.
 At this point in time it is extremely raw and unusable.

+With regards to conversion i have come accross the following matlab scripts which import it into the system.
+Not if we decided on using R instead we can conver them into R.

+[Here](http://jmlr.csail.mit.edu/proceedings/papers/v7/supplemental/JMLRWCP_V7_supplemental.html) you can find the scripts as well as additional information about the dataset.